alexwaweru/securedrop/docs/development/contributor_guidelines.rst

     * explains what is expected from the contributor before they can be granted the privilege
 * Step 3: the thread is closed

+The privileges of a developer who has not been active for a year or more are revoked.
+They can apply again at any time.

 Other Tips
 ----------